lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ```
 The `MessageClient` wraps a `WebClient` that is used by the class to send requests to the address specified in the `WebClient`'s builder.
 There is some extra configuration but going on in this class around serialisation but I want to brush over that for now as there is a section further down covering that topic.

-As before [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/) provides in depth explanations into the WebFlux specific methods.
+As before [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/) provides in-depth explanations into the WebFlux specific methods.

 So let's look at each request individually, first up the `POST` request to the `/messages` endpoint:
 ```kotlin